 The dress code for interviews is that there isn't a dress code.
-You knew that!

 However, clothes are one of the key impact-makers the moment you introduce yourself, so use those moments wisely.

 There are certainly a few things to be aware of when dressing for an interview.